open-kbs/openkbs/README.md

 5. **Access the Local Chat Service**:
    - Refresh your browser at `http://{kbId}.apps.localhost:38593/chat`.
    - You will see "On-Premises" in green text, indicating that your OpenKBS instance is using the local chat server to communicate with the OpenAI streaming API.
+   - You can remove the cloud models options by setting `"enableCloudModels": false` in `config.json`

 #### Running the Code Execution Service Locally